EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 Key aspects of code testing include:

-- Detecting bugs: testing helps identify problems in the code, such as logical errors, syntax mistakes, or runtime issues.
+- **Detecting bugs** - testing helps identify problems in the code, such as logical errors, syntax mistakes, or runtime issues.
-- Validation and verification: testing ensures the software's output is correct (validation) and that the software is built correctly and performs as required (verification).
+- **Validation and verification** - testing ensures the software's output is correct (validation) and that the software is built correctly and performs as required (verification).
-- Ensuring quality: testing verifies that the software meets the quality standards.
+- **Ensuring quality** - testing verifies that the software meets the quality standards.
-- Improving code: testing helps developers refactor code and optimise it by identifying parts that can be improved.
+- **Improving code** - testing helps developers refactor code and optimise it by identifying parts that can be improved.

 ## Why is it important to test our code?